-The wattage of a solar panel is the most significant element that influences the quantity of power it produces.
+The wattage of a home solar panel is the most significant element that influences the quantity of power it produces.
 A solar panel’s peak wattage refers to the amount of DC electricity it generates under typical test conditions.
-When 1000 mega joules of solar radiation per square meter falls on the panel and the cell temperature of the solar panel is 25 degrees Celsius, standard test conditions are reached.
+When 1000 megajoules of solar radiation per square meter fall on the panel and the cell temperature of the solar panel is 25 degrees Celsius, standard test conditions reach.
 These exact conditions don’t happen very often in the actual world, but they allow us to test and compare the power output of solar panels.

 Solar panels are constructed by connecting a series of solar cells.
 Residential solar panels will typically range from 260 to 330 watts and contain 60 solar cells joined together, or they will range from 360 to 400 watts and contain 72 solar cells joined together.